HKNDecal/HKNDecal.github.io/README.md

 npm install --legacy-peer-deps
 ```

+*Note: The `--legacy-peer-deps` is required because Gatsby 5 uses a custom version of React.
+This may not be needed in the future.*

 ## Development

 **Step 1.** Make changes to the website.

+- Most of the website content is found in `src/components/data.js`
+- Most of the website rendering/layout is found in `src/components/Sections.js`

 **Step 2.** Make sure the site behaves correctly using a local server.
 Run: